-2.1 Our experimental testbed
+2.1.
+Our Experimental Testbed

 Figure 1 illustrates our data center testbed, consisting of 38 Intel Xeon servers, each equipped with two quad-core 2.26 GHz processors.
-We employ one of these servers as the front-end load generator running httperf [28] and another server as the front-end load balancer running Apache, which distributes requests from the load generator to the application servers.
+We employ one of these servers as the front-end load generator running httperf [Mosberger and Jin 1998] and another server as the front-end load balancer running Apache, which distributes requests from the load generator to the application servers.
 We modify Apache on the load balancer to also act as the capacity manager, which is responsible for turning servers on and off.
 Another server is used to store the entire data set, a billion key-value pairs, on a database.

 Seven servers are used as memcached servers, each with 4GB of memory for caching.
 The remaining 28 servers are employed as application servers, which parse the incoming php requests and collect the required data from the back-end memcached servers.
-Our ratio of application servers to memcached servers is consistent with the typical ratio of 5:1 [12].
+Our ratio of application servers to memcached servers is consistent with the typical ratio of 5:1 [Facebook 2011].

-We employ capacity management on the application servers only, as they maintain no volatile state.
+We employ capacity management on the stateless application servers only, as they maintain no volatile state.
+Stateless servers are common among today's application platforms, such as those used by Facebook [Facebook 2011], Amazon [DeCandia et al. 2007] and Windows Live Messenger [Chen et al. 2008].
 We use the SNMP communication protocol to remotely turn application servers on and off via the power distribution unit (PDU).
 We monitor the power consumption of individual servers by reading the power values off of the PDU.
 The idle power consumption for our servers is about 140W (with C-states enabled) and the average power consumption for our servers when they are busy or in setup is about 200W.